Get help with your papers and writing assignments for free

 How often can I have a writing conference?

-You may have 1 conference with a Writing Assistant per day.
+At our in-person space, you may have 1 conference with a Writing Assistant per day.
 If you want to work on the same paper more than once a week, please make sure that you’ve done significant work on your own between sessions.

 What should I bring?